aledberg/preprocess/README.md

 The court data we process in the manuscript cannot be shared here due to that it contains sensitive personal material.
 To demonstrate the toolchain I have included openly available public data from consultation responses (remisssvar) related to
 SOU 2023:62, a Swedish Governement Official Report from the Drug Commission of Inquiry.
-The data in PDF-from can be found here: https://www.regeringen.se/remisser/2024/01/remiss-sou-202362-vi-kan-battre-kunskapsbaserad-narkotikapolitik-med-liv-och-halsa-i-fokus/, but text version (pdftotext) are available in the directort remiss.
+The data in PDF-from can be found here: https://www.regeringen.se/remisser/2024/01/remiss-sou-202362-vi-kan-battre-kunskapsbaserad-narkotikapolitik-med-liv-och-halsa-i-fokus/, but text version (pdftotext) are available in the remiss directory.
+To run the Python scripts you will need to download these files as well.